 What is the method used by criminals when recruiting money mules?

-Money mules are usually teenagers and young people aged between 18 to 24 years, but people as young as 14 have been known to be targeted.
+Money mules are usually teenagers and young people aged between 18 to 24 years, but people as young as 14 have been known to be targeted and in 2018, Cifas reported a 35% increase in the number of 41-60 year olds involved in money mule activity.
 Younger people may not be as familiar with the scams used by criminals but are eager to earn their own money.

 Criminals often post ads on social media, where they can catch the attention of people in their target age range.
 They may actively seek people who need money, using adverts targeted at, for example, young people who have recently searched for payday loans.